medusa-project/medusa-downloader/README.md

 is for a small number of files and hence can be completed quickly.

 The client must provide http digest credentials.
-These are configured in the config/medusa_downloader.yml.
+These are configured in the config/medusa_downloader.yml, as is the realm to be used.
 The path to create a download is /downloads/create.

 The request should be a post with the body a string parseable as JSON.
 The format of the JSON is the same as for an AMQP request , with the